Petitions

 On February 25, Belarus held fraudulent parliamentary elections aimed to falsely project Aliaksandr Lukashenka’s legitimacy to audiences both inside Belarus and on the global stage.
 The elections happened amidst mass political repression, curtailment of all human rights, and Russia’s gradual subversion of Belarusian sovereignty.

-Ask Your Senators to Co-sponsor the Belarus Democracy Act of 2023
+Ask Your Senators and Representatives to Co-sponsor the Belarus Democracy Act

-Ask Your Senators to Co-sponsor the Belarus Democracy Act of 2023
+Ask Your Senators and Representatives to Co-sponsor the Belarus Democracy Act

-We urge all Belarusian Americans and allies: please contact your Senators and ask that they co-sponsor S. 3395 - Belarus Democracy, Human Rights, and Sovereignty Act of 2023.
+We urge all Belarusian Americans and allies: please contact your Senators and Representatives and ask that they co-sponsor S.3395 - Belarus Democracy, Human Rights, and Sovereignty Act of 2023 and H.R.8329 - Belarus Democracy, Human Rights, and Sovereignty Act of 2024.
 This bill reauthorizes the Belarus Democracy Act of 2004, recognizes the war crimes and human rights violations perpetrated by the illegitimate Lukashenka regime, and expands the support of the aspirations of the people of Belarus for democracy, human rights, and the rule of law by the U.S. government.

 Statement on Supplemental Aid for Ukraine